2022 Earth and Planetary Sciences Departmental Scholarship Opportunities

 EPS Scholarship Opportunities

-The Department of Earth and Planetary Sciences will be offering several scholarship awards for the Summer and Fall quarters of 2022.
+The Department of Earth and Planetary Sciences will be offering scholarship awards for the Summer and Fall quarters of 2023.
 These scholarships are funded by EPS foundations and endowments and have a variety of eligibility requirements and restrictions on use of funds.
-Awards are designated for graduate students, undergraduate students, or both, and range in size from small stipends to completely funded (tuition + salary) one-quarter GSR appointments.
+Awards are designated for graduate students, undergraduate students, or both, and range in size from small stipends to completely funded (tuition + salary) one quarter GSR appointments.
 Each application will require one recommendation letter from a faculty advisor.
 Unless otherwise stated, each award will be evaluated based on both merit and financial need.
-The scholarship committee anticipates awarding 2-4 summer GSRs and one fall GSR for this cycle in addition to a handful of smaller awards.
-The Scholarship Committee consists of Dr. David Oglesby (Chair), Dr. Andrey Bekker, Dr. Wei Liu, and Dr. Edward Schwieterman.
+The scholarship committee anticipates awarding up to two summer GSRs and one fall GSR for this cycle and up to two undergraduate Murphy awards.
+The Scholarship Committee consists of Dr. Edward Schwieterman (Chair), Dr. Andrey Bekker, Dr. Wei Liu, and Dr. David Oglesby.

-Application requirements: Please fill in the following Google form and provide the required attachments: (1) a one-page research statement describing the proposed investigation and the need for scholarship funds, (2) a one-page curriculum vitae, (3) a budget (if requesting funds in addition to a GSR), (4) contact information for one letter writer.
-Students are welcome to apply for multiple scholarships.
-Applicants can indicate whether they would like to be considered for summer or fall funding.
+Application requirements: Please fill in the following Google form and provide the needed attachments: (1) a one-page research statement describing the proposed investigation and the need for scholarship funds, (2) a one-page curriculum vitae, (3) a budget (if requesting funds in addition to a GSR), (4) contact information for one letter writer.
+Applicants should indicate whether they would like to be considered for summer or fall funding, where applicable (e.g., Blanchard).
 Please justify your choice in the research statement.
 Please pay heed to the eligibility requirements.
-Depending on the nature of the proposed research one application may suffice; however, multiple applications may be required if applying for a GSR for one award (e.g., Blanchard) and travel funding through another (e.g., Green).
-Undergraduate applicants are eligible only for the Mike Murphy Endowed Field Studies Fund.
-By applying, the applicant agrees to allow the scholarship committee access to their UCR academic transcripts.
+Undergraduate applicants are only eligible for the Mike Murphy Endowed Field Studies Fund.
+By applying, the applicants agree to allow the scholarship committee access to their UCR academic transcripts.

 Available Scholarships and Eligibility Requirements